spadefoot/kohana-orm-leap/README.md

 5. Add "leap" as a module to application/bootstrap.php.
 6. Begin creating your models in the application/classes/model/leap/ folder.

+For more information, see the tutorial [Installing LEAP](http://orm.spadefootcode.com/tutorials/installing-leap/).

 ## Required Files

 The LEAP ORM module is meant to be completely independent of other Kohana modules.
 However, it is recommended that Kohana's database module be